S3-working-group/s3-practical-guide/docs/all.md

 ### Objections

-_An **objection** is an argument relating to a (proposed) agreement or activity that reveals unintended consequences you’d rather avoid, or that demonstrates worthwhile ways to improve._
+_An **objection** is an argument – relating to a proposal, agreement, activity or the existing state of affairs – that reveals consequences or risks you'd rather avoid, or demonstrates worthwhile ways to improve._

-Objections reveal information about (potential) **unintended consequences**, or about **worthwhile ways to improve**.
+You can think of objections as a simple tool for harvesting distributed intelligence and improving decision making.

 Be aware that withholding objections can harm the ability of individuals, teams or the whole organization to achieve their objectives.